-- collect additional site-specific data (such as attenuation properties or groundwater levels, etc) to reduce uncertainty and allow the use of less conservative assumptions in the model
+- collect additional site-specific data (such as attenuation properties or groundwater levels) to reduce uncertainty and allow the use of less conservative assumptions in the model

 - carry out more detailed risk assessment work at a higher level of complexity (only applicable if the risk assessment has been carried out at a simple level)

-- alter the nature of the development so that it presents a reduced hazard or risk to the groundwater environment (this could include altering the proposed waste types to be deposited, relocating the facility to a less sensitive environment, or upgrading the engineering, etc)
+- alter the nature of the development so that it presents a reduced hazard or risk to the groundwater environment (this could include altering the proposed waste types to be deposited, relocating the facility to a less sensitive environment, upgrading the engineering and so on)